 Ice Dams – What It Is & How To Prevent it

-Severe case of ice dams that can lead to water damage in Dallas.
 Ice dams can devastate your roof, gutters, paint, drywall, and other areas.
 In severe cases, ice dams can weigh several hundreds of pounds and overburden the roof eaves to the brink of structural collapse.

 More importantly, ice dams can cause water to back up and pour into your home.
 This is when the real damage occurs as the water wreaks havoc on the paint, floor, and ceilings.
 It may also affect insulation in the attic which can lose its overall effectiveness (R-value) and create the perfect conditions for mold and mildew.